TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.8.5 =
+* Small correction so that edit link shows up next to link name

 = 2.8.4 =
 * Added ability to specify code to be placed before and after link images